 Tickets and hours

 Daily parking passes are $15 per vehicle per day, or you can buy an annual parking pass for one vehicle for $40.
-Adventure Passes, which include access to attractions, are $28.95 for adults when purchased online or $26.95 for children age 3-11 and $31.95 for adults at the park.
+Adventure Passes through March 4, 2018 include Snow Mountain.
+Adventure Pass prices will change after March 4.
 Special events may have separate ticketing.

 Stone Mountain Park gates are open daily from 5:00 a.m. to midnight.
 Attraction hours vary.
 Visit the park’s calendar page for attraction hours before making a visit.